 I’m not saying each tart is only 100 calories.
 I don’t calculate calories on desserts.
 However, they are a lot less than an eighth of a piece of a regular 9-inch pumpkin pie since I can get 15-16 tarts out of the same ingredients with some filling left over.

 The pie filling is my adaptation of the Libby’s recipe on the back of the pumpkin can.
 The crust is the same as seen in my Fruit and Cream Tarts and Chocolate Ganache Tarts.
 If you are an amateur cook, the crusts are a bit tricky at first.
 PLEASE, PLEASE practice making them at least once before the big day.
 It’s basically a molded shortbread cookie.
 If creating your own crusts scares you, just buy mini-tart shells from the the grocery store.
 They may not be as fresh as homemade, but they will be beautiful.

 I highly recommend these silicone molds for making mini-tarts.
 Nothing sticks to them, making it extremely easy to extricate the baked tart from the mold.
-I got mine from World Market, and I think they still sell them.
-Also check here (my first choice), here, or here.
 I prefer the flower shapes over the cupcake-liner look.
 These are also great for regular cupcakes, individual brownies, cornbread, etc. If you don’t want to buy silicone cups, you could use a cupcake pan, but it’s a lot more trouble since you can’t work with each tart cup individually.

-I hope the following tutorial will give you some confidence, but really, nothing substitutes for practice.
+I hope the following tutorial will give you some confidence, but honestly, nothing substitutes for practice.